Mercedes teases new A-Class ahead of Feb. 2 debut

 Mercedes-Benz will reveal a new A-Class, the first member of its next-generation compact car family, during a special event in Amsterdam on February 2, 2018.

-Accompanying Friday's announcement of the reveal date was the release of a single teaser image showing the face of the car.
+And to build the excitement the automaker has released a teaser video that confirms we're looking at the A-Class hatchback.

-What wasn't revealed was whether we'll see the A-Class in traditional hatchback form or in a new sedan form; it's possible we'll be treated to both as prototypes for the two body styles have been seen for a while.
-Unfortunately, the teaser doesn't give away any clues.
+What hasn't been revealed is whether we'll see the new A-Class in hatchback form only, or if a new sedan form will join it; it's possible we'll be treated to both as prototypes for the two body styles have been seen for a while.

 2018 Mercedes-Benz A-Class hatchback spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo